Reserves and trust land

 - Have adequate public liability insurance for the benefit of the trustee and any member of the public who may use the trust land.

 - Advise us of any change of address or loss of incorporated status (for incorporated bodies).

 - Obtain our consent for any development applications under the Planning Act 2016.

 - Obtain our approval before issuing a trustee lease.

 - Use any rent received from a trustee lease or trustee permit on the maintenance or enhancement of the trust land, unless we have given written approval for another use.

-Trustees may adopt as their by-laws any or all of the model by-laws contained in the Land Regulation 2009 (Schedules 1–5).
+Trustees may adopt as their by-laws any or all of the model by-laws for trust land.